dadaatom/BetterConsole/README.md

 console.Write(table);
 ```

-Let's say one of the friends saw a cool bird, let's resize the table, add the new data, and finally reload the console.
+3. Let's now add a new row of data.
+Resize the table, add the information to the new row, and reload the console.

 ```csharp
 table.Resize(4,3);